How to use Bubble reusable element properties in dynamic JavaScript workflow

 Bubble offers great flexibility for building web applications without code.
 One of its most powerful features is Reusable Elements, which allows you to build components once and use them across multiple pages.
 However, passing dynamic data into these reusable elements, especially when they need to behave differently based on the page context (such as a list page versus a detail page), can sometimes be a challenge.

 This tutorial will guide you through creating a universal "Add to Compare" button as a reusable element.
-This button will dynamically add single tools (from a detail page) or multiple selected tools (from a repeating group on a list page) to a comparison list stored in localStorage
+This button will dynamically add single tools (from a detail page) or multiple selected tools (from a repeating group on a list page) to a comparison list stored in localStorage, all while maintaining a single, efficient JavaScript workflow within the reusable element.

 This pattern is adaptable and can be used for any scenario where a reusable element needs to receive specific context or data from the page on which it resides.